Samsung Galaxy Buds Core

 • Driver unit size is 6 mm on Samsung Galaxy Buds Core and 11 mm on Vivo TWS 5.

-• Supports spatial audio is not available on Samsung Galaxy Buds Core but available on Vivo TWS 5.
+• Spatial audio support is present on Vivo TWS 5 but not available on Samsung Galaxy Buds Core.

 • Battery life is 8 hours on Samsung Galaxy Buds Core and 12 hours on Vivo TWS 5.